Evaluating Surrogates in Individualized Treatment Rules: Setup

-The unconfoundedness assumption ensures that treatment assignment is as good as random after conditioning on observed covariates $X$, which are assumed to capture all confounding variables that affect both the treatment and the outcome \citep{imbens2015causal}.
-This assumption, together with the overlap assumption (which states that every unit has a positive probability of receiving either treatment or control given their covariates), forms the foundation for identifying causal effects from observational data and are crucial for establishing the validity of our proposed methods.
+The unconfoundedness assumption ensures that treatment assignment is as good as random after conditioning on observed covariates $X$ \citep{imbens2015causal}.
+Together with the overlap assumption (which states that every unit has a positive probability of receiving either treatment or control given their covariates), this assumption enables identification of causal effects from observational data.